Ok, here is one last Coptic feast to celebrate in January!

 - 1 medium taro, diced

-- 2 sprigs of chard
+- 2 sprigs of chard and/or spinach

 - 1 sprig of cilantro

-- 1 tablespoon of freshly crushed coriander
+- 1 tablespoon coriander, freshly and coarsely crushed

 - 4 garlic cloves, crushed